 Two types of surgery are commonly used to remove an organ or a portion of an organ from a living donor.

-Living organ donation can be risky for both the donor and the recipient.
-Removing an organ, or a part of an organ, from your body involves major surgery.
-There is always the risk of complications from surgery, such as pain, infection, pneumonia, bleeding, and even death.
-After the surgery you may face changes in your body from having removed one of your organs.
+Living organ donation has risks for both the donor and the person who gets the organ.
+It's major surgery to take out an organ or a part of an organ.
+There is always the risk of problems from surgery, such as pain, infection, pneumonia, bleeding, and even death.
+After the surgery, you may face changes in your body from having one of your organs removed.

-Living organ donation can be costly.
-Your medical expenses related to the transplant surgery will be paid for by your or the recipient's provincial health plan.
-But also think of your costs in terms of lost wages, child care, and possible medical problems in the future.
-Check with your insurance provider for more information about coverage.
+Your costs for the transplant surgery will be paid for by your own provincial health plan or the plan of the person who gets the organ.
+You may get help with some of your travel expenses.
+But also think of your costs in terms of lost wages, child care, and possible health problems in the future.

 To learn more about Healthwise, visit Healthwise.org.